RolandFaure/QuickDeconvolution/README.md

 # QuickDeconvolution

-Quick and scalable software to deconvolve read clouds from linked-reads experiments.
+Quick and scalable software to deconvolve read clouds from linked-reads experiments without a reference genome.
 When several fragments of DNA have been sequenced with the same barcode, QuickDeconvolution provides the user with enhanced barcodes to distinguish the reads coming from the different fragments

 ## Installation